Nader-gator/PayMe/README.md

 * as mentioned above, I have set up continuous integration for this project with Travis CI that automatically tests and deploys new builds

-* If you wish to run the server locally, begin with `pip install -r requirements.txt`, (do this in a virtual environment), then `python manage.py migrate` and finally `python manage.py runserver`
+* If you wish to run the server locally, begin with `pip install -r requirements.txt`, (do this in a virtual environment with python 3.7), then `python manage.py migrate` and finally `python manage.py runserver`

   - again, note that the server will not run if the environment variables are not provided